Kenneth-Schueman/Distributing-a-Fleet-of-Drones-over-an-Area-with-No-Fly-Zones/backend/README.md

 127.0.0.1:8000/dbrqs/iowa/ # Generates map of no fly zones in iowa (POST !!RUN ONLY ONCE!!)

-127.0.0.1:8000/dbrqs/find_map_details/ # Gives details of a map (map data, no flies, partitions), need to give json of map_id and partition_type (0 regular decomposition, 1 half perimeter kd decomposition, 2 native kd decomposition) (POST)
+127.0.0.1:8000/dbrqs/find_map_details/ # Gives details of a map (map data, no flies, partitions), need to give json of map_id, partition_type, num_drones (0 regular decomposition, 1 half perimeter kd decomposition, 2 native kd decomposition) (POST)

 127.0.0.1:8000/dbrqs/map_details_no_partitions/ # Gives map details, allows for no partitions (POST)

 127.0.0.1:8000/dbrqs/no_flies_on_map/ # Gives no fly zones of a map, need to give json of map_id (GET)

-127.0.0.1:8000/dbrqs/partition_no_kd/ # Gives the partitions if you don't use a kd tree, super slow, need to give json of map_id (POST)
+127.0.0.1:8000/dbrqs/partition_no_kd/ # Gives the partitions if you don't use a kd tree, super slow, need to give json of map_id, num_drones (POST)

-127.0.0.1:8000/dbrqs/partition_kd_half/ # Gives partitions of a map based on half perimeters of no-fly zones with a kd tree, need to give json of map_id (POST)
+127.0.0.1:8000/dbrqs/partition_kd_half/ # Gives partitions of a map based on half perimeters of no-fly zones with a kd tree, need to give json of map_id, num_drones (POST)

-127.0.0.1:8000/dbrqs/partition_kd_native/ # Gives partitions of a map based on native kd generation, need to give json of map_id (POST)
+127.0.0.1:8000/dbrqs/partition_kd_native/ # Gives partitions of a map based on native kd generation, need to give json of map_id, num_drones (POST)

 127.0.0.1:8000/dbrqs/respond_to_event/ # Given a valid event within partitions, routes the corresponding drone to the event.
-Requires parameters: map_id, partition_type, event_long, event_lat (POST)
+Requires parameters: map_id, partition_type, num_drones, event_long, event_lat (POST)

 127.0.0.1:8000/dbrqs/get_drone_number/ # Meant to be used in cohesion with the respond_to_event to determine if a drone is moving on the frontend.
-Requires parameters: map_id, partition_type, event_long, event_lat (POST)
+Requires parameters: map_id, partition_type, num_drones, event_long, event_lat (POST)

 127.0.0.1:8000/dbrqs/load_faa/ # Loads all FAA data (Post)
     MAP ID 1 = Iowa specific no fly zones